Cadasta/cadasta-docs/en/07-download.md

-# Downloading Data
+#Downloading Data

+At some point during the project, you may need to download your data.
 We realize that our partners might have a need to download their data - whether for analysis using 3rd party software, having a localized backup, or migrating data to another platform.

 The process of downloading project data is straightforward.